 3. Relevance: Aligning with Your Brand and Audience

 Your logo should make sense for your industry and your audience.
 An edgy, hand-drawn design might work for a tattoo parlor, but not for a financial firm.
-Good logo design reflects your brand personality, company values, and industry norms.
-Different brands use logos to differentiate themselves in the marketplace, so analyzing how competitors use logo design elements and visual identities can help you stand out.
+Good logo design reflects your brand's personality, company values, and industry norms.
+A good logo should be relevant to your brand and target audience, clearly reflecting your brand values and personality.
+Different brands use logos to differentiate themselves in the marketplace, so analyzing how competitors use logo design elements and visual identities can help you stand out and align your mark with your broader digital marketing strategy.

 4. Timelessness: Avoid the Trend Trap